GautierAppert/BayesianBridgeRegression/README.md

 # BayesianBridgeRegression

-Bridge regression in a Bayesian framework,  using Monte Carlo methods in order to estimate the parameters.
+* This repository contains R code to estimate the **Bridge regression in a Bayesian framework**,  using Monte Carlo methods to estimate the parameters.
-Estimation of the Bayesian Bridge regression using importance sampling method and Gibbs sampler (article The Bayesian Bridge (2014)).
-Bayesian formulation can be an alternative against the constrained optimization problem defined by the bridge model.
+Here, the Bayesian formulation can be viewed as a trick to overcome the computational difficulties that arise from the constrained optimization problem defined by the Bridge model.
-The importance sampling method is based on the simulation of the parameters via an instrumental law that is easy to simulate using a fast and reliable simulator.
+Our proposal is to use **Importance Sampling** to estimate the parameters instead of using the Gibbs sampler proposed in [The Bayesian Bridge , 2014].
-The underlying idea is to see if we can get similar results as the Gibbs sampler with a reasonable calculation time using this much more direct method.
+The idea is to see if we can achieve similar results as the Gibbs sampler with a reasonable calculation time using this much more direct method.

-The importance sampling method produces similar results in comparison with the method of Gibbs sampler on the article data sets.
+* The **importance sampling** method produces similar results as the **Gibbs sampler** on the same data set used in the article [The Bayesian Bridge , 2014].
-Specifically nonparametric estimation of marginal posterior densities of parameters according to the importance sampling method and Gibbs sampler coincides very strongly.
+Nonparametric estimation of marginal posterior coming from the importance sampling method coincides very strongly with the Gibbs sampler.
-We also apply the Sequential Monte Carlo method on the bayesian bridge model in the simplest case where all the hyperparameters are fixed and number of explanatory variables is relatively small (< 10).
+We also apply the Sequential Monte Carlo method on the bayesian bridge model in the simplest case where all the hyperparameters are fixed and number of explanatory variables is relatively small (less that 10).
+We also obtain identical results with respect to the Gibbs sampler.
-We observe that we obtain identical results of the estimates of the Gibbs sampler method using the Monte Carlo sequential algorithm.